 Like the idea of having photos online that only you and your loved ones can access?
 It’s possible and a good way of sharing those holiday snaps and special moments without using social media.
-Here are a selection of sites and platforms that will allow you to share the photos/info you want whilst enabling you to keep your privacy at the same time.
+Here is a selection of sites and platforms that will allow you to share the photos/info you want whilst enabling you to keep your privacy at the same time.
 Remember to always protect your passwords though and to be careful what you share on the internet!

 A website and an application for sorting and sharing your images